 If it has been determined that you need detox to rid your body of the prescription drugs and other substances, you will undergo detox under the trained watch of our top-of-the-line medical staff.
 Our detox program uses the medications necessary to help manage the unpleasant withdrawal symptoms.
 When you are medically stabilized, we’ll work toward integrating you into our 12-step addiction program.

 Medication management is offered to individuals who may require drugs to help them manage their withdrawal symptoms.
-Medication is only used in the short-term at Mount Regis and slowly tapered down as symptoms abate.
+Medication is only used in the short-term at our addiction rehab center and slowly tapered down as symptoms abate.
 We do not want you to come out of our rehab program addicted to another prescription drug.

 Cognitive-behavioral therapy (CBT) is used to help you understand the ways that flawed thinking impacts your behaviors.
 We seek to correct false beliefs so that you are better equipped to see the world in a more positive manner.